querkmachine/beeps.website/src/every-element/data/basefont.md

 Specified the default font family, size and colour to use on a document.
 Like [`font`](#font), but it automatically applied to everything.

-These days, just use CSS.
+These days, you can just use CSS.